-School Code for Southern Union State Community College 001040

-STEP #2 The Admissions Office must have a completed application and all official transcripts for financial aid application to be processed.
-Additional documents for processing may be required once application received by the financial aid office.

-STEP #3 Please check back about a week after completing the FAFSA application.
+School Code for Southern Union State Community College 001040 - STEP #2 The Admissions Office must have a completed application and all official transcripts for the financial aid application to be processed.
+Additional documents for processing may be required once the application is received by the financial aid office. - Please check back about a week after completing the FAFSA application.
 You may check your status online or email any questions to financial aid's email, financialaid@suscc.edu.